 Slip and Fall Accident Attorneys Serving Fayetteville & Beckley

-Slip and falls occur when a property owner or manager has failed in his or her duty to you to keep property reasonably safe and free from hazardous conditions.
+A slip and fall accident can occur when a property owner or manager has failed in his or her duty to you to keep the property reasonably safe and free from hazardous conditions.
 Unfortunately, the failure to uphold this duty can result in serious bodily injury.
 If you have been injured due to the negligence of a property owner, you need the West Virginia law firm of Hewitt & Salvatore by your side.
 With our ability to expertly navigate the legal system and our thorough understanding of the laws associated with slip and fall claims, we are the legal team you need to get through this process.
 We are here to relentlessly fight for your right to full and fair compensation for your injuries.

-The Laws of Slip and Fall Injury Claims
+The Laws of Slip and Fall Accident Claims

 Slip and fall claims are intended to compensate the injury victim for the damages they sustained as the result of a property owner’ or manager’s negligence.
 A person in control of property has the responsibility to upkeep their property and keep it safe for visitors.
 However, this does not mean that a property owner will be responsible for immediately eliminating any potential hazard.
 It also does not mean that a property owner will be held financially responsible every time someone on their property slips or trips.
 The key to a slip and fall claim is proving the following: